caspervonb/caspervonb.github.bak/_posts/2015-02-26-live-editing-javascript-amok.markdown

 ```
 BUNDLER="babel --watch"
 ```
+On invoking the amok command, any command line options after the parsing stop delimeter `--` will be passed through to the bundler.

 ## Comparing with other tools
 So how does Amok differ from other tools out there at the moment?